monetjoe/Piano-Classification/README.md

         - 6_Steinway
         - 7_Kawai-G
         - 8_Yamaha

+The latest program can download and unzip it automatically.

 ### Train
 Assign a backbone(take inception_v3 as an example) after `--model` to start training: